NVIDIA/NVFlare/docs/examples/hello_pt.rst

 -------------

-Through this exercise, you will integrate NVIDIA FLARE with the popular deep learning framework `PyTorch <https://pytorch.org/>`_ and learn how to use NVIDIA FLARE to train a convolutional network with the CIFAR10 dataset.
+Through this exercise, you will integrate NVIDIA FLARE with the popular deep learning framework `PyTorch <https://pytorch.org/>`_ and learn how to use NVIDIA FLARE to train a convolutional network with the CIFAR10 dataset using the included Scatter and Gather workflow.

 The design of this exercise consists of one **server** and two **clients** all having the same PyTorch model.
 The following steps compose one cycle of weight updates, called a **round**: